Adeptus Titanicus and Legions Imperialis terrain

 Dropzone Commander terrain

 TTCombat makes a range of 10mm terrain for its sci-fi wargame Dropzone Commander.
-Though technically oversized for GW’s Epic scale, it will fit in just fine.
-You have two main options, the cheaper Sci-Fi X range of MDF terrain, and highly detailed but more expensive resin buildings and shipping containers.
+Though Dropzone Commander terrain is slightly oversized compared to GW’s Epic scale, it’s not so large as to be noticeable.
+You have two main options, the cheaper Sci-Fi X range of MDF terrain, and highly detailed but more expensive resin buildings and shipping containers (pictured).

 3D print terrain for Legions Imperialis